BlogRenting in Colombia

 • No clothes, dishes, or personal items visible

-A trick that works: before taking photos, walk through the property with a buyer's eyes.
-What would be the first thing you'd see when entering?
+A trick that works: before taking the photos, walk through the property with a buyer's eyes.
+What is the first thing you would see upon entering?
 Start there.
 The photo of the living room with natural light is usually the most effective for the listing cover.

 Checklist: Price and real costs

-This is where most listings fail.
-The price you publish should be the real price—or at least with a clear breakdown.
-A renter who discovers during the visit that administration is $400,000 additional to the rent they saw published feels deceived.
-And they're right.
+This is the point where most listings fail.
+The price you post must be the real price—or at least with a clear breakdown.
+A tenant who discovers during the visit that the maintenance fee is $400,000 on top of the rent they saw posted feels deceived.
+And they are right.

 💰 Price and real costs

-• For rent: how many months of deposit are requested?
+• For rent: how many months of deposit are required?

-• For sale: are there administration or property tax debts?
+• For sale: are there any debts for maintenance or property taxes?

-Concrete example: if you publish a rental at $1,800,000 but administration is $380,000 separate, the real cost is $2,180,000.
-Honesty from the start filters out bad candidates from the beginning and attracts those who can actually pay.
+Concrete example: if you post a rental at $1,800,000 but the maintenance fee is $380,000 extra, the real cost is $2,180,000.
+Honesty from the listing filters correctly from the start and attracts candidates who can actually pay.
 Much better than receiving calls from people who back out later.

 📖 Keep reading

 Don't know how much to charge?
-Check average prices by neighborhood before setting your property's price.
+Check the average prices by neighborhood before setting your property's price.

-It sounds basic, but there are listings that only put a cell phone number without WhatsApp—and in 2026, if there's no WhatsApp, half of interested parties won't call.
+It sounds basic, but there are listings that only provide a cell phone number without WhatsApp—and in 2026, if there is no WhatsApp, half of the interested parties won't call.
 Easy contact reduces friction and increases inquiries.

 • WhatsApp number (not just calls)